Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Charging and Storage Control

-From now on, we fix $\omega_1 = \omega_0/\sqrt{2}$.
-The above discussion shows that we can dynamically switch the interaction between the charger and the battery by controlling whether pulses are applied to the external modulator.
-In Fig.~\ref{fig:dynamics}(c), we begin with an idle period, indicated by the first yellow region, during which no pulses are applied and the energy remains stored in the charger.
-Pulses are then introduced to the modulator, activating the charger-battery interaction.
-This active period is marked by the green region and lasts for a duration of $\pi/(2g)$, during which energy is maximally transferred from the charger to the battery.
-The pulses are applied at intervals of $\tau = \pi/(1000g)$.
-Finally, to preserve the energy in the battery, the pulses are turned off again, deactivating the interaction---this is represented by the second yellow region.
-This sequence defines one full cycle of our charging protocol.
+From now on, we fix \(\omega_1 = \omega_0\).
+The above results show that the interaction between the charger and the battery can be switched on and off dynamically by controlling whether repeated unitary kicks are applied to the modulator.
+In Figure~\ref{fig:dynamics}(c), the protocol begins with an idle phase, indicated by the first yellow region, during which the energy remains stored in the charger.
+Next, repeated unitary kicks are applied to the modulator, activating the charger-battery interaction.
+This charging phase is marked by the green region and lasts for a duration of \(\pi/(2g)\), during which energy is maximally transferred from the charger to the battery.
+The kicks are applied at intervals of \(\tau = \pi/(1000g)\).
+Finally, to store the energy in the battery, the unitary kicks are turned off, thereby deactivating the interaction, as shown in the second yellow region.
+This sequence completes one full cycle of the charging protocol.

-\textit{Tuning the inter-pulse interval.---}In practice, achieving perfectly dense pulsing is challenging.
-It is therefore important to examine how the system behaves as the inter-pulse interval $\tau$ increases.
-In the limit $\tau \rightarrow 0$ (i.e., perfectly dense pulsing), the effective detuning between the charger and battery vanishes.
-Conversely, when $\tau \rightarrow \infty$ (i.e., no pulsing), the detuning reaches $\sqrt{2}\omega_0$.
-For finite values of $\tau$ satisfying $0 < \tau < \infty$, one might na\"ively expect the detuning as an increasing function of $\tau$ between these two extremes.
-According to the Jaynes-Cummings model, an increase in detuning leads to an increase in the Rabi frequency, suggesting a larger charging speed \cite{gerry2023introductory}.
-If the detuning indeed increases with $\tau$, then the charging speed---defined as $1/T$, where $T$ is the time when the battery first becomes maximally charged---would be expected to increase with $\tau$ as well.
+\textit{Tuning the kicking interval.---}In practice, achieving perfectly dense kicking is challenging.
+It is therefore important to examine how the system behaves as the kicking interval \(\tau\) increases.
+In the limit \(\tau \rightarrow 0\) (i.e., perfectly dense kicking), the effective detuning between the charger and battery vanishes.
+Conversely, when \(\tau \rightarrow \infty\) (i.e., no kicking), the detuning reaches \(|\Delta_{bc}|=J\).
+For finite values of \(\tau\) satisfying \(0 < \tau < \infty\), one might na\"ively expect the detuning to be an increasing function of \(\tau\) between these two extremes.
+According to the Jaynes-Cummings model, an increase in detuning leads to an increase in the Rabi frequency, suggesting a higher charging speed \cite{gerry2023introductory}.
+If the detuning indeed increases with \(\tau\), then the charging speed, which we define as \(1/T\)---where \(T\) is the time at which the battery first becomes maximally charged---would also be expected to increase with \(\tau\).